Prosecutors: More Charges Possible In Case Of Giuliani Associates Parnas, Fruman

 Andrew Favorov, an executive with Ukraine's state-controlled gas company, Naftogaz, has agreed to a voluntary interview with prosecutors, according to his attorney, Lanny Breuer.

-Parnas and Fruman approached Favorov at an energy conference this spring in Houston, Texas, with a proposal that involved removing Yovanovitch.
+Parnas and Fruman approached Favorov at an energy conference this spring in Houston with a proposal that involved removing Yovanovitch.

 Yovanovitch was recalled from her post weeks later amid a smear campaign by Giuliani and others on conservative media outlets.